The Plum Blossom Connection To Mantis Boxing

 “many local styles [of Chinese martial arts] subsumed themselves under the rubric of Plum Blossom Boxing when it became famous [due to its association with the Boxer Rebellion] at the beginning of the twentieth century” (2012:208; see also Zhang and Green 2010)

 By the end of the 19th century plum boxing had thousands of practitioners.
-Shandong, the birthplace of mantis boxing was replete practitioners and the now known style was taught by one of the famous patriarchs and leader in the boxer uprisings - Zhao Sanduo.
+Shandong, the birthplace of mantis boxing, was replete with plum boxing practitioners, and the now known style was taught by one of the famous patriarchs and leader in the boxer uprisings - Zhao Sanduo.
 Esherick writes heavily on Zhao and his role with the rebellion.
-Ben Judkins follows up in great detail as well, and we’ll address these later.
+Ben Judkins follows up in great detail as well.

-The significant point at interest immediately for our purposes is to note the popularity of the style as well as it’s migratory nature.
+The significant point of immediate interest for our purposes, is to note the popularity of the style as well as its migratory nature.
 This was not simply limited to one small region in China.
-The style spread from village to village, city to city as the 1800’s progressed toward the turn of the century.
-If we stick with the concept of styles being a construct of a series of techniques learned from multiple sources, or as Green puts it - a common vernacular in the region, then we can understand why one style or boxer would absorb the methods of another so seemlessly.
-As with modern day martial arts, and the popularity of fighting technique videos for almost any style you can think of - as a practitioner we seek out and use what works.
+The style spread from village to village, city to city as the 1800’s progressed on towards the turn of the century.
+If we stick with the concept of styles being a construct of a series of techniques learned from multiple sources, or as Green puts it - “a common vernacular in the region”, then we can understand why one style or boxer, would absorb the methods of another so seamlessly.
+As with modern day martial arts, and the popularity of videos on fighting technique for almost any style you can think of - we practitioners seek out and use what works.
 Efficacy is at the forefront.
-This concept is not unique to human beings in the 21st century and would be especially present when dealing with violent and chaotic regions as existed in this time period.
+This concept is not unique or exclusive to human beings in the 21st century, and it would be hubris to believe so.
+It would be especially present when dealing with violent and chaotic regions where your life and the life of your family depended on these skills, as existed during this time period.

 The Collapsing Empire